 Containing 4 simple ingredients, plus a kombucha mushroom, the initial process involves steeping your tea, dissolving the sugar and placing everything in a gallon jar with the "scoby" and a small amount of active kombucha liquid.
 During a period of about 10-14 days, the liquid will begin to culture producing an effervescent beverage and health enhancing drink.

 Making your own kombucha is a fun experience for the whole family and saves you major costs on commercially manufactured brands that are rendered to produce a more uniform product with potentially less health benefits.
 Over time you can experiment with using different types of teas, sweeteners and adding in herbs, spices, fruit juices and various superfoods.
+(See our kombucha mojito recipe for a energizing cocktail replacement.)

 Culture Starter: Kombucha is made using a scoby mushroom culture, which is a thick gelatinous mat that contains strains of yeast and bacteria.
 Not all cultures provide exactly the same varieties or proportions of each, but all are generally comprised of two specific kombucha strains: the Gluconacetobacter kombuchae bacteria and the Zygosaccharomyces kombuchaensis yeast.
 (Source)